-Personal tastes and the reason you’re buying a vacation home will dictate the type of home you’ll buy and its location.
+Personal tastes and the reason you’re buying a second home will dictate the type of home you’ll buy and its location.
 For instance, if you want to get away from it all, you might want a rustic cabin.
-On the other hand, if you plan on inviting family members to visit or are thinking about renting out the home, you might want to buy a spacious chalet in a resort area where there’s lots to do.
+On the other hand, if you plan on inviting family members to visit or are thinking about renting out the home, you might want to think about buying a second home in a resort area where there are lots to do.
 Here are some things to think about when you’re choosing a vacation home.

 You’ll want to insure your vacation home against damage and loss.
 Your homeowner’s policy will provide liability coverage for you at your vacation home.
 However, most homeowners’ insurance policies provide only limited coverage for personal property at an additional residence.
 To insure the vacation home itself and to obtain additional personal property coverage, consider purchasing a dwelling and fire policy.
 There may also be insurance issues depending on how much of the year the property will be vacant.
 For more information, contact an insurance professional.